BartMassey/parseargs/README.md

 The 0.1.4 release includes the ability to mix optional and required positional arguments.

+The 0.1.5 release includes the "soft dash" option, giving the ability to allow positional arguments to begin with a dash if possible.

 This library is not what I set out to build.
 It definitely could also use some work.
 However, I use it all the time for writing little programs.
 I thought others might find it